-1. Budget - Trip leader completes a list of recharges on an ISAMS Pupil recharge sheet and submits to bursar within 15 days of returning from the trip.
+1. Budget - Trip leader completes a list of recharges on an ISAMS Pupil recharge sheet and submits to Director of Finance and Resources within 15 days of returning from the trip.

 The EVC will forward details of the trip to the school office (marketing) for publication on the school website parent portal.